-Welcome to Fall in South Texas!
-October is prime time for planting, feeding, and setting your garden up for success!
-Warm days and cool evenings are perfect to spending time outdoors.
-The garden is abundant with flowers, herbs, veggies, blooming shrubs & trees.
+Welcome to another beautiful Fall in South Texas!
+Fall is OUR ABSOLUTE BEST TIME for planting veggies, trees, and just about everything else!
+Warm days and cool evenings make spending time outdoors lots of fun too.
 Fresh air & gardening are simple ways to stay healthy & whole.

 Take advantage of the weather while the days are still long.
 It’s the perfect time to start cool weather Impatiens, Snapdragons, Violas, Petunias, Calendula, Begonias, & many more.
 Warm days help flowers develop roots so they can look their best during the cooler months ahead.